Frequently Asked Questions

 TIME introduces several innovative features:

-• 24-Hour Blocks: Instead of short block times, TIME produces daily blocks that serve as immutable checkpoints, not transaction gatekeepers
+• 10-Minute Blocks: TIME produces 10-minute checkpoint blocks that serve as immutable checkpoints, not transaction gatekeepers

-• No Pre-mine: All TIME is created through purchases - no founder allocation, no team tokens
+• No Pre-mine: All TIME is created through block rewards — no founder allocation, no team tokens

 • Fair Launch: Everyone starts equal with transparent minting